 - The scatterer must be completely inside the TFSF source.
 The boundaries of the source cannot extend through the scattering object.

 - The injection axis of the source must be normal to the substrate.
 In other words, all sides of the TFSF source must 'see' the same refractive index profile along the direction of propagation.
-The following figures show one example of a valid setup and one example of invalid setup.
+The following figures show one example of a valid setup and one example of an invalid setup.

-VALID.
-The injection axis is normal to the Gold and Glass layers.
+VALID: The injection axis is normal to the Gold and Glass layers.
 Also, each side of the source 'sees' the same refractive index profile (Air - Gold - Glass) along the direction of propagation, from the Injection plane to the End plane.

-NOT VALID.
-The injection axis is not normal to the substrate.
+NOT VALID: The injection axis is not normal to the substrate.
 Also, the upper side of the source 'sees' a refractive index of air, while the lower side 'sees' the substrate index.